 Co-founded by Chancellor DiStefano in 1987, the PIE Program has been fostering relationships and building community with surrounding school districts for over 30 years!
-PIE offers a unique opportunity for novice teachers entering their first through third years of teaching to earn their Master's degree while working closely with "Clinical Professors" (experienced teachers in partner districts), including: Boulder Valley School District, Adams 12 Five Star Schools, and the Brighton 27J School District.
+PIE offers a unique opportunity for novice teachers entering their first through third years of teaching to earn their Master's degree while working closely with "Clinical Professors" (experienced teachers in partner districts), including: Boulder Valley School District, St. Vrain Valley School District, Adams 12 Five Star Schools, and the Brighton 27J School District.

 PIE teachers work as full-time teachers for one year at a reduced salary—benefitting from reduced university tuition and intensive coaching—while earning credits toward a Master's degree.
 PIE teachers can pursue a Master's degree in either the Curriculum and Instruction (C&I) program or Educational Equity & Cultural Diversity (EECD) program.
 Both pathways are open to elementary and secondary teachers.